znarfm/infoman_project/README.md

 # Information Management Project

+## Note

+This branch is for testing purposes, including development of the database, application, and for [cloud deployment tests](https://ncsc-db.streamlit.app/).
+This branch also utilizes sqlite instead of mysql compared to the other branches.

 ## Overview

 We made a senior citizen database application that can do the basic CRUD operations.The application is based on the National Commission of Senior Citizens (NCSC) information form.